PipelineAI/pipeline/docs/data/index.md

 | [Census (Decision Tree)](  https://s3.amazonaws.com/datapalooza/R/census.csv) | Classic R Census Dataset |

 If you have requests or suggestions for any public datasets to add to our servers, let us know [contact@pipeline.io](mailto:contact@pipeline.io)

+## Data Sources

+PipelineIO integrates with S3, HDFS, and many other data sources.
+There are many examples to follow for data ingestion.

 {!contributing.md!}